selendroid/demoproject-selendroid/README.md

 ## Native App Test

-Selendroid's [test app]() contains an user registration flow that will be tested in [this test class](blabla).
+Selendroid's [test app](https://github.com/selendroid/demoproject-selendroid/blob/master/src/main/resources/selendroid-test-app-0.5.1.apk) contains an user registration flow that will be tested in the [UserRegistrationTest](https://github.com/selendroid/demoproject-selendroid/blob/master/src/main/java/io/selendroid/demo/nativeui/UserRegistrationTest.java).

 The test demonstrates how activities can be started and how the interaction with different elements can be done.

 ## Hybrid App Test

 Selendroid can be used to test hybrid applications.
-The project contains a cordova sample app and the [EmployeeDirectoryTest](blabla) demonstrates about how web views can be tested.
+The project contains a [cordova sample app](https://github.com/selendroid/demoproject-selendroid/blob/master/src/main/resources/employee-directory.apk) and the [EmployeeDirectoryTest](https://github.com/selendroid/demoproject-selendroid/blob/master/src/main/java/io/selendroid/demo/webui/EmployeeDirectoryTest.java) demonstrates about how web views can be tested.

 # More Details?
 More details about selendroid can be found in the  [documentation](http://selendroid.io).